 Strawberry Jam Bars for the Win

 When this happens at my house, I make strawberry jam bars.
 It’s a simple buttery shortbread with oats and jam that is very adaptable to the flavors you have on hand.
-Here are just a few reasons why these tasty bites made it to the top of my panic-baking list:

 - You can make these buttery, sweet bars with whatever jam is in your pantry.